 State lawmakers are exploring the possibility of a budding industry to create an additional revenue source for Illinois by legalizing recreational marijuana.

 Chicago Democrats Sen. Heather Steans and Rep. Kelly Cassidy have proposed a measure that would allow adults aged 21 and older to possess, grow and purchase marijuana as long as they have a state-issued identification card.
-The proposal hasn’t been filed as legislation yet.

 “Taxing legalized recreational marijuana would have a huge impact on the state both in the form of new revenue and in job creation,” said Steans.